magomimmo/modern-cljs/doc/tutorial-10.md

 $ lein trampoline cljsbuild repl-listen # optional - in a new terminal
 ```

-Now visit [shopping-dbg.html][20] and click the `Calculate` button and
+Now visit [shopping-dbg.html][20], click the `Calculate` button and
-verify that the shopping calculator returns you the total.
+verify that the shopping calculator returns the expected `total`
+value.

 Congratulation!
-You implemented a very simple yet pretty
+You implemented a very simple, yet pretty
-representative ajax web application by using CLJS on the client-side
+representative ajax web application, by using CLJS on the client-side
 and CLJ on the server-side.

 # Make you a favor